bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   1. Numbers
   2. Strings
   3. Booleans
-  4. Arrays
+  4. Objects
-    * Arrays can contain any type of data.
+    * Arrays are a type of object that can contain any type of data.
 Each element can be accessed using an index (making it easy to iterate over), and has some very useful built-in methods.
-  5. Objects
+  5. Functions

 3. What is closure?
 Can you code out a quick example of a closure?
-  * Closure is when a callback(inner) function can access a variable in it's outer scope, even after the function has been returned.
+  * Closure is when a function has to reach outside of it's scope to find a variable.

   ```Javascript
 const closure = () => {
   let counter = 0;